 spoke highly of everyone who was an excellent servant of the Church.
 He

-valued the ministry of servants, because some day we will be servants in God’s heavenly kingdom.
+valued the ministry of servants, because we will be servants in God’s heavenly kingdom.
 Jesus taught that the greater the servant, the

 greater the authority God will bestow on us.
 In this world people are paid